mm80843/T3.5/docs/Blueprint/PBN__Blueprint_7.md

 •	 teleworking
 •	 appointment scheduling system

+## Property: has_BPPermanent

+Temporary

+## Property: has_BPValueProposition

+By imposing stricter social-distancing rules, individuals are less likely to be infected, and even more so those who are particularly vulnerable.
+The ability to send employees home will also ensure business continuity.

+## Property: has_BPScale

+Building

 ## Property: has_BPProblem

 The measure limits the contact between individuals and avoids overcrowding if limitations are localised.

-## Property: has_BPScale
+## Property: has_BPRestriction

-Building
+Various adverse cost are linked to this measure:
+•	 restricting access is above all depriving individuals of freedom of movement.
+•	 legislative issues due to the restriction of free movement
+•	 essential services cannot be limited and therefore those employed within those sectors face much bigger danger
+•	 emergencies can be complicated to manage: unforeseen situations that require immediate attention
+•	 alternative solutions need to be found in order to keep business-as-usual
+•	 potentially high cost of operating infrastructure to restrict access
+•	 lower levels of work morale due to the introduction of remote working
+•	 increased surveillance could lead to social consequences

 ## Property: has_BPPhase

 Design & Operational

+## Property: has_BPDemonstrated

+Access limitation was experienced during the COVID-19 pandemic

-## Property: has_BPPermanent
+## Property: has_BPTransmission

-Temporary
+Airborne & Respiratory & Direct Contact

 ## Property: has_BPDescription